apache/pinot/README.md

 ## When should I use Pinot?

-Pinot is designed to execute OLAP queries with low latency.
+Pinot is designed to execute real-time OLAP queries with low latency on massive amounts of data and events.
+In addition to real-time stream ingestion, Pinot also supports batch use cases with the same low latency guarantees.
 It is suited in contexts where fast analytics, such as aggregations, are needed on immutable data, possibly, with real-time data ingestion.
-Pinot works very well for querying time series data with lots of Dimensions and Metrics.
+Pinot works very well for querying time series data with lots of dimensions and metrics.

 Example query:
 ```SQL